-What is the GMAT® Exam?
+What is the GMAT™ Exam?

-"The GMAT exam is very important to us in the success of our program.
-We believe in it because we have evidence that the GMAT is a very good predictor of how a student will perform in our program." - Julie Barefoot, Associate Dean of Admissions, Emory University, Goizueta Business School
+"We have evidence that the GMAT is a very good predictor of how a student will perform in our program.
+That’s why the GMAT exam is very important to us.
+And that’s why we believe in it.” —Julie Barefoot, Associate Dean of Admissions, Emory University, Goizueta Business School

 Employers value it.
 Recruiters from top investment banking and management consulting firms consider GMAT scores during their hiring process.